 A guy I know knocked on my door yesterday.
 He’s in his mid thirties.
-He runs his own, small home automation business.
+He runs his own, small audiovisual business.
 He’s into cars, music and loves water sports.
 He’s a good guy.
-Not an extravagant person but not on the breadline either.
 Let’s call him Dave.

 I hadn’t seen Dave for a few months and he was sporting a slightly red tan (read: burn).

 Bear in mind Dave knows what I’m trying to do and what we care about at LifeJacket.
 I asked if he had been away and, sheepishly, he said he jumped onto a sun bed yesterday for a bit of colour.
-The winter was getting him down.
+COVID lockdown and the rain last week was getting him down.

 To my mind, the picture I painted of Dave is one of a very normal guy.
 I would never describe him as vain or somebody that cares endlessly about image.
 His admission surprised me slightly: the fact that yesterday, he had gone out of his way to find time to visit a tanning salon.